MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-win32dependencies-externaldependency.md

 ## Remarks

 This feature requires that the latest version of the Microsoft App Installer app be installed on the target machine.
+The app can be obtained from the [Microsoft Store](https://www.microsoft.com/en-us/store/apps/windows).

 ## Requirements